日本語 English

 Corporate Auditors:The policy on compensation for Corporate Auditors and Outside Corporate Auditors who play a role in the auditing and supervision of MCI’s management is as follows.

-1. A compensation system and compensation level that can acquire and retain personnel who can contribute to improving the functions of auditing and supervision of business execution.
+1. A compensation system that can acquire and retain personnel who can contribute to improving the auditing and supervision of business execution.

-2. In particular, a compensation system and compensation level that can acquire and retain the following personnel.
+2. In particular, a compensation system that can acquire and retain the following personnel.

 1 ) Personnel with specialist expertise and experience in legal, financial, tax, and crisis/risk management